 Does Flagstar Mortgage Operate in My Area?

-Flagstar bank operates 107 branches in Michigan and California, with its mortgage division operating in 88 locations.
+Flagstar operates around 150 bank branches in Michigan, Indiana, Wisconsin and Ohio, with its mortgage division operating in a number of these locations.
 Flagstar also has a wholesale network of more than 1,700 brokers and lenders in each state.

 What Kind of Mortgage Can I Get With Flagstar?